[Investigation] Blood from stone: What did British PR firm do for Malta?

 "If ever the truth came out, all trust and credibility would be lost," he said.

-The fact that Chelgate worked for the Maltese government might never have come out if the British parliament had not mentioned it in passing in a report on fake news in February.
+The fact Chelgate worked for the Maltese government might never have come out if the British parliament had not mentioned it in passing in a report on fake news in February.

-The House of Commons' culture committee had accused Muscat's party of hiring Strategic Communications Laboratories (SCL), a British firm accused of election meddling.
+The House of Commons' culture committee had accused Muscat's party of hiring Strategic Communications Laboratories (SCL), a controversial British firm linked to election meddling.

 But Chelgate wrote a letter to British MPs defending the Maltese leader.